This Bond Fund Effectively Combines Quality and Value

 The fund takes greater credit risk than the broad, market-value-weighted Vanguard Total Corporate Bond ETF VTC, as its pursuit of yield, defined as default-adjusted spread, appears to have a stronger influence on the composition of the portfolio than its quality screen.
 However, its quality filter and risk constraints keep it from loading up on the riskiest investment-grade issuers.

-Benjamin Joseph does not own shares in any of the securities mentioned above.
+Benjamin Joseph does not own (actual or beneficial) shares in any of the securities mentioned above.
 Find out about Morningstar’s editorial policies.